Healing the Relational Matrix

 - Gently making contact with the protective forces of each organ, offering support for relational expression

 The mind must learn to attune to the body’s internal needs as would a committed and caring partner.
-NATouch™ invites collaboration between the organic realm of the body’s lived experience and the mind’s capacity for attunement.
+NATouch™ invites collaboration between the organic realm of the body’s lived experience and the mind’s analytic attunement.
 Imagery often emerges in consciousness when working somatically and these imaginal links act as a communication bridge between biological intelligence and mindful self-reflection.
 Imaginal links signal the appearance of new neural pathways that guide the emergent growth process.

 You will practice how to: